chanzuckerberg/cellxgene-documentation/desktop/annotations.md

 ## Annotations by multiple users

-As described in [Self-Host cellxgene](self-hosting/), we do not officially support hosted or multi-user use of cellxgene.
+As described in the [hosted](self-hosting/) section, we do not officially support hosted or multi-user use of cellxgene.
 However, we recognize that the app is often adapted for this purpose, and have tried to provide a "safe path" for multi-user setups that avoids overwriting data.

 Specifying a single file name for multiple contributors will result in data overwriting.
 To avoid this, you can instead specify an output directory and allow cellxgene to assign filenames.